area9innovation/flow9/tools/dsl/wase/readme.md

 - Document the implicit tables for ref.func
 - Automatically construct table for indirect calls
 - Add syntax for elements, which are pieces to initialize tables

+# Include

+Wase code can be split into multiple files, and included using this syntax at the
+top-level:

+	include wase/lib/debug;

+The compiler will read the file "wase/lib/debug.wase", parse it, and splice the result into that place in the code.
+If a file is included more than once (also transitively), it is only included the first occurrence.

+The program is only type checked after includes are resolved.

 # Expressions

 The body of globals and functions are expressions.
 There are no